vizard24/my-portfolio-web/content/pages/index.md

       passionate by creating secure codes, webesites and applications.
 Because I tend to do bunch of projects, I have gain meaningful experience in both front-end and backend coding.
-    media:
-      type: ImageBlock
-      url: /images/gallery-3.jpg
-      altText: altText of the image
-      caption: Caption of the image
-      elementId: ''
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''